 Distribution: Widespread in the north-east Atlantic, from Spitzbergen to southern Iceland with the largest numbers in British waters.

 Habitat: Open sea, rocky islands & coasts; sometimes found on sandy beaches.

 Description: Variable colour; bulls usually darker than cows.
 Pups are white at birth.
 Streamlined body, large nose & eyes.

 Size: Length: males up to 2.7m; female up to 1.7m.
 Weight: male up to 233kg; female up to 154kg.

 Life-span: 26 -38 years.

 Food: Fish, crustaceans & molluscs.

-The grey seal is Britain's largest carnivorous mammal.
-Its thick, insulating layer of blubber and waterproof fur allow it to survive in cold water temperatures that would kill a human within minutes.Read More: The solitary hunter
+The grey seal is Britain's largest native seal species, being bigger (and slightly confusingly more numerous) than the common or harbour seal.
+Its thick, insulating layer of blubber and waterproof fur allow it to survive in cold water temperatures.Read More: The solitary hunter